-Heroes 3.5: Wake of Gods Portal > Tazar ‘s Mathematics – in case you’re wondering
+Heroes 3.5: In the Wake of Gods Portal > Tazar ‘s Mathematics – in case you’re wondering

 Tazar ‘s Mathematics – in case you’re wondering